weteachme/slate/source/includes/order/_payment_activities.md

 }
 ```

-This endpoint retrieves one order by id.
+This endpoint retrieves payment activities by order id.

 ### HTTP Request